Australia Post

-Australia Post, formally the Australian Postal Corporation, is the government business enterprise that provides postal services in Australia.
-The head office of Australia Post is located in Bourke Street, Melbourne, which also serves as a post office.
+Australia Post, formally the Australian Postal Corporation and also known as AusPost, is an Australian Government-owned corporation that provides postal services throughout Australia.
+Australia Post's head office is located on Swan Street in Richmond, Victoria.

-Australia Post is the successor of the Postmaster-General's Department, which was established at federation in 1901 as the successor to colonial post services.
+Australia Post is the successor of the Postmaster-General's Department, which was established at federation in 1901 to formalise colonial postal services.
 In 1975, the department was abolished and its postal functions were taken over by the Australian Postal Commission.
-The organisation's current name and structure were adopted in 1989 as part of a process of corporatisation.
+The organisation's current name and structure were adopted in 1989 when it was made into a government-owned corporation.

 History

-Colonial Australia (pre―1901)
+Colonial Australia (pre–1901)

 Before colonial control of mail started in 1809, mail was usually passed on by ad hoc arrangements made between transporters, storekeepers and settlers.
 These arrangements were flexible, and inherently unstable.
 It was common for early settlers to ride many miles out of their way to deliver neighbours' mail that had been collected from informal distribution points.